 NCL, Inc., Glendale Chapter is comprised of Patronesses (mothers) and Ticktockers (daughters) who work together to address the philanthropic needs of the communities we support.
 Together they participate in cultural and educational activities based on an age-appropriate Six-Year Plan designed to develop philanthropy experience, leadership skills and cultural awareness.
 Ticktockers are organized by grade level from 7th through 12th grade and are led by Patroness leaders (Grade Level Advisors) who coordinate meetings, activities and philanthropic participation around the organization’s Six-Year Plan.
 Patronesses gather together monthly at Chapter-wide meetings devoted to the business of the Chapter.

 National Charity League, Inc., Glendale Chapter works with over 20 other local philanthropies, providing lunches and game nights for the homeless at Acsencia and Union Station, providing internships and assisting at summer camps at the YWCA of Glendale, providing fun social events for the elderly residents of Twelve Oaks Senior Living, decorating Rose Floats, assisting with Southern California Special Olympics on Game Days, providing dinners to Door of Hope, and organizing a blood drive with the Red Cross each summer.
-Other service opportunities supported by our Chapter include volunteering at local hospitals, working with Operation Gratitude and the La Canada Public Library.
+Other service opportunities supported by our Chapter include volunteering at local hospitals, outdoor hands on learning/volunteering with the Arroyo Foothills Conservancy, working with Operation Gratitude and the La Canada Public Library.
 Our Chapter’s signature activity is an annual rummage sale, Sellebration, typically held in September in the Glendale area for the local community and our philanthropy partners.

 Join Our Chapter